 The following filters are simple and are just set up with ranges:

 Let’s say that your campaign goal isn’t to focus on a specific ROAS value, but instead, you’re just interested in optimizing for lower/optimal CPA, then you take the same approach and use Cost Per Conversion instead of Conv.
 Value / Cost as the metric.

 =$0 Cost per Conversions & $10 in costs

 If you are like me and run a lot of different campaigns across the various channels, then it’s good to save the filters for different campaign types:

 I take it a step further and also save my remarketing campaigns specifically.
-I can do this because of the very strict naming conventions I use, so I just search for the specific naming convention and then I’m able to see my remarketing campaigns.
+I can do this because of the very strict naming conventions I use, so I just search for the specific naming convention, and then I’m able to see my remarketing campaigns.

-When you are looking at keyword level, you typically want to see a bit more information in order to classify your keywords.
+When you are looking at the keyword level, you typically want to see a bit more information in order to classify your keywords.